Skip to main content

 Larissa Buchholz

 Larissa Buchholz is a sociologist who works at the intersections of the sociology of art and culture, global and transnational sociology, and theory.
 She also has interests in comparative-historical sociology, the sociology of markets, and the sociology of intellectuals and knowledge.
-Having earned four graduate degrees (three master’s degrees and a PhD in sociology from Columbia University), Buchholz is an Associate Professor of Communication Studies and Sociology (by courtesy) at Northwestern University and a faculty fellow at the Critical Realism Network Yale University.
+Having earned four graduate degrees (three master’s degrees and a PhD in sociology from Columbia University), Buchholz is an Associate Professor of Communication Studies and Sociology (by courtesy) at Northwestern University and a faculty fellow at the Critical Realism Network at Yale University.
 Prior to that, she was a Junior Fellow at the Harvard Society of Fellows, breaking barriers as the first woman elected from her discipline.

 Education